 The best feature about Charles Schwab Intelligent Portfolios is that, as I mentioned, there is no management fee.
 That’s ridiculously inexpensive, even as robo-advisors go.

 The biggest disadvantage is that it has a fairly high minimum initial deposit, at $5,000.
 This could be beyond the reach of new and small investors.
 Those individuals might be better served to go with Betterment, which has no minimum investment requirement, or Wealthfront, which requires just $500 to open an account.

 Related: Wealthront Review

 But for investors who can meet the minimum deposit requirement, and particularly those who have larger balances, Charles Schwab Intelligent Portfolios offers an excellent package.
 Not only do they have the Intelligent Portfolios robo-advisor feature, but you can also do self-directed trading with Schwab.
 They are a full-service, discount brokerage firm, that charges a very competitive trading commission of just $4.95 per trade.

-You could choose to have some of your money managed through Intelligent Portfolios, while having other funds within a do-it-yourself account.
+You could choose to have some of your money managed through Intelligent Portfolios while having other funds within a do-it-yourself account.
 Or you could even shift back and forth between the two.
-The point is, Charles Schwab gives you the best of both worlds, and that’s the type of flexibility that can be incredibly valuable when it comes to investing.
+The point is, that Charles Schwab gives you the best of both worlds, and that’s the type of flexibility that can be incredibly valuable when it comes to investing.

 - More information on opening an account with Charles Schwab